vladsaveliev/nextflow/docs/dsl2.rst

 Process definition
 ------------------

-Once the `module` feature is enabled `process` components can be defined following the usual for :ref:`process-page` definition expect you will need to omit that definition of the ``from`` and ``into`` channel declarations.
+The new DSL separates the definition of a process by its invocation.
+The process definition follows the usual for syntax as described in the :ref:`process documentation <process-page>`.
+The only difference is that the the ``from`` and ``into`` channel declaration has to be omitted.

-Then processes can be invoked as a function in the ``workflow`` scope, passing as parameter the expected input channel.
+Then processes can be invoked as a function in the ``workflow`` scope, passing the expected input channels as parameters.

 For example::

-    nextflow.enable.modules = true
+    nextflow.preview.dsl=2

-    process FOO {
+    process foo {
         output:
           file 'foo.txt'
         script: